Debt & Credit Help Paying Off Debt

 Consider bankruptcy

 There are several pros and cons to bankruptcy, but instead of viewing bankruptcy as a failure, consider it a way to restructure your finances.
-It helps you discharge certain debts, stop collection calls and wage garnishments, and relieve yourself from financial stress.
+It helps you discharge certain debts, stop collection calls and wage garnishments, and relieve your financial stress.

 Depending on your situation, you may qualify for Chapter 7 or Chapter 13 bankruptcy.
 Both bankruptcy types can help you move past certain debts.
 However, you may lose certain assets and damage your credit score for several years.